Faculty Punished for Reporting Title IX Violations and Sexual Harassment: Feather River Community College Cases

 Civil rights laws like Title IX of the Education Amendments of 1972 do more than prohibit gender discrimination in education.
 Title IX also protects educators who challenge discriminatory treatment on their campuses.

 Unfortunately, too many educators who stand up for fair treatment face retaliation.
-The cases filed by Paul Thein, Laurel Wartluft, and Michelle Jaureguito against Feather River Community College highlight the importance of protecting faculty and staff who advocate for gender equity.
+The cases filed by Paul Thein, Laurel Wartluft, and Michelle Henley (previously known as Michelle Jaureguito) against Feather River Community College highlight the importance of protecting faculty and staff who advocate for gender equity.

 The Story behind the Feather River Cases

 Thein was a seven-year employee of Feather River.
-By the end of his tenure, Thein had been appointed vice president of student services.
-He worked with Jaureguito, who was the director of the Upward Bound and Talent Search programs (which help high school students from disadvantaged backgrounds attend college), and Wartluft, who had been hired on an emergency basis as the head coach of the women’s basketball team and a part-time faculty member.
+By the end of his tenure, Thein was appointed vice president of student services.
+He worked with Henley, who was the director of the Upward Bound and Talent Search programs (which help high school students from disadvantaged backgrounds attend college), and Wartluft, who had been hired on an emergency basis as the head coach of the women’s basketball team and a part-time faculty member.

 In the spring and summer of 2005, Thein alleges, he began to voice concerns about the college’s Title IX compliance.
 He was concerned that the college was not treating the women’s coaching staff equally.
 He recommended making the head coach of women’s basketball a full-time tenure-track position.
 The college formed a hiring committee to evaluate candidates for a permanent position.